dataninjato/dataninjato.github.io/_posts/2022-03-18-OpenSea-Streamlit-Automated- Dashboard-App.md

 Further things that could be done:

-- automated querying of these stats and saving it to a cloud database to have meaningful deltas displayed in the metrics
+- automated querying of these stats and saving it to a cloud database to have meaningful deltas displayed in the metrics [Update 11 Apr 2022: Comparison data saved locally to SQLITE db]
 - analysis and charting of this data history

 # 3. Collection Market in Detail by looking at individual orders and their price value positions (Data scraped live from Opensea collection urls)